Children, Youth & Family Services

 Community-Based services are designed to support children in their home and community.

-Clinicians provide counseling and case management to families who have not been able to work in an outpatient model.
+Clinicians provide counseling and case management to families for which an outpatient treatment model is not a good fit.
 Services may be provided in the office, home, school, or another appropriate community setting.

-This program is open to at-risk youth age 18 and under and provides community trauma informed case management for youth at risk and their families.
+This program provides trauma informed case management for at-risk youth ages 18 and under and their families.

-Community Supports serves children and their families when a child is experiencing an emotional or behavioral issue or has a developmental disability.
+Community Supports serves children experiencing emotional or behavioral challenges or who have developmental disabilities.
 Group Community Supports are also available.

-The Respite Program provides a break for families in need of such support.
+The Respite program provides a break for families in need of support.

 This program offers a highly structured 6-to-8-week series, designed to aid children in a wide variety of skills.